June 12, 2017

 “Sunitha, open this door.
 I just want to see how school was.”

+“Bullshit,” I whispered.
 I sat there on the bathroom floor, praying more customers showed up.
 It was Wednesday evening and business was slow.
-Next thing I know the door busts open and he walks in.
+Next thing I know the door bursts open and he walks in.
 Standing there he went on and on about how disrespectful I was.
 As he belittled me he inched closer and closer until he was directly in front of me.

 “Look at me.”
 I smelled the liquor on his breath.
 Aaron was a drunk.
-A high functioning, abusive drunk.
+A high functioning drunk.

 “Just go away!”
 I yelled.
 Surprising both him and myself.
 I never yelled or fought back.